bilalakil/simple-relay/README.md

 Until these are all done, the presence of this code on GitHub serves more as a personal backup than anything else.

+- Confirm `sessionMembersChangedHandler` is executed once per change - not ever bundled with multiple changes
 - Confirm how `getItem` and `putItem` handle failed conditions: do they throw or return empty?
 - Make lambda retry when appropriate
 - Ensure lambdas are organised in consideration of retries